jpe90/emacs-clj-deps-new/README.md

 # Usage

-Run command clj-deps-new (e.g. from M-x) and follow the on-screen prompts to create a project.
+Run `M-x clj-deps-new` and follow the on-screen prompts to create a project.
+When opts are enabled, the text in parenthesis display a preview of the argument that will be passed to the final command.

 # Preview